SSK-14/chatbot-guardrails/README.md

 #### Loading the Vectorstore 🗃️

-1. Update the constants & vectorstore client in `vectorstore.py` <!-- Update env if using qdrant cloud. -->
+1. Update the constants & vectorstore client in `vectorstore.py` and `config/config.py` <!-- Update env if using qdrant cloud. -->
 - Change GITHUB_URL and BRANCH for your preferred github repo.
 2. Run the command - `python vectorstore.py` <!-- Will create a vector database. -->